Sa1tyBiscuit/PythonToCpp/README.md

 # PythonToCpp
-A journal to learn cpp from a python user
+A journal of my journey to learn cpp from a python user